jbouffard/geopyspark/README.rst

 Developing GeoPySpark With GeoNotebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note**: Before begining this section, it should be noted that python-mapnik,
+**Note**: Before beginning this section, it should be noted that python-mapnik,
 a dependency for GeoNotebook, has been found to be difficult to install.
 If
 problems are encountered during installation, a possible work around would be
 to run ``make wheel`` and then do ``docker cp`` the ``wheel`` into the